-The plan assumes that the growth based projects will continue to be funded from the combination of contributions from developers and additional income from increased consumer demand, in line with the company's "Capital Contributions Policy".
+The plan assumes that the growth based projects will continue to be funded from the combination of contributions from developers and additional income from increased consumer demand, in line with the company's Capital Contributions Policy.
 Details of this policy are available on the company website.

-This assumption is based on the experience to date that the company has with developing its network under a number of capital contribution regimes and on discussions with developers and local authorities with respect to each.
+This assumption is based on experience, to date, that the company has with developing its network under a number of capital contribution regimes and on discussions with developers and local authorities with respect to each.

-The principal sources of information for developing the assumption are Network costing models including ODV valuations built up by NTL.
+The principal sources of information for developing the assumption are network costing models including ODV (optimised deprived value) valuations built up by NTL.

-If growth based projects were not partially funded from developer contributions as under the capital contributions policy, then the forecast capital expenditures of this plan could be expected to increase by approx. \$1.2m per annum or 15%.
+If growth based projects were not partially funded from developer contributions as under the Capital Contributions Policy, then the forecast capital expenditures of this plan could be expected to increase by approx. \$1.2m per annum or 15%.